Portugal in 2 Weeks

 If you can, plan to fly out of Porto.
 If this is not possible, we’ll explain how to change your itinerary accordingly.

 In the morning, make your way out to the Foz neighborhood and Praia da Luz beach.
 This area is the upscale Atlantic beach neighborhood and a pretty escape from city center.
-You can drive out (there’s easy parking along the park/beach) or take Trolley #1 which you can pick up in the Ribeira and get off at the Jardim do Passeio Alegre which is about a 10 minute walk to the Foz district and beach.
+You can drive out (there’s easy parking along the park/beach) or take Trolley #1 which you can pick up in the Ribeira and get off at the Jardim do Passeio Alegre (about a 10 minute walk to the Foz district and beach).

 Once you arrive, wander through the park Jardim do Passeio Alegre to the beach.
 You can walk out to one of the lighthouses to watch fishermen casting their lines.
 If you want, you can also visit the Serralves Foundation Contemporary Art Museum while you’re out here, which is set in an Art Deco mansion and surrounded by a pretty park.
 Otherwise, grab lunch at Praia da Luz, enjoying the views of the ocean.

 After you head back to Porto, make your way to Vila Nova de Gaia.
-You can get there by walking across teh Ponte Dom Luis I bridge.
+You can get there by walking across the Ponte Dom Luis I bridge.
 This is the heart of the port wine lodges.
-It really doesn’t matter which Port lodge you pick and they’re all fairly similar.
+It really doesn’t matter which lodge you pick (they’re all fairly similar).
 You can walk in for a tour or arrange a time in advance.
 Tours generally involve a walk through the warehouse and a few tastings.
-Barao Fladgate is a pricey restaurant with a stunning view at Taylor’s Wine Lodge if you find yourself still hungry.
+Barao Fladgate is a pricey restaurant with a stunning view at Taylor’s Wine Lodge if you’re still hungry.

 For dinner, choose a place you didn’t try the night before.

 If you need to return to Lisbon read this.
 Pick one of the activities in the morning and ready yourself for a 3.5 hour drive back to Lisbon.
-If your flight the next day is early, drop your car at the airport and plan to stay near the airport at Tryp Hotel.
-If your flight is later in the day, we still recommend dropping your car and training or uber-ing into downtown Lisbon for your hotel and dinner (to avoid parking int he city).
+If your flight is early the next day, drop your car at the airport and plan to stay near the airport at the Meliá Lisboa Aeroporto hotel.
+If your flight is later in the day, we still recommend dropping your car, staying near the airport, and training or Uber-ing into downtown Lisbon for your hotel and dinner (to avoid parking in the city).

 Day 16